 When it comes to usability, the primary way your team will engage with Clover is through the POS software interface, rather than with the credit card processing service itself.
 Except for the virtual terminal, Clover’s credit card processing abilities are not stand-alone and require users to purchase its POS hardware.
 For that reason, we examined the ease of use of the POS software alongside Clover’s credit card processing service.

 Clover’s POS system comes installed on its own hardware, but it is also available via its mobile app and virtual terminals.
 This gives business owners flexibility and access on the go without additional equipment.
 When testing out the platform, we found the interface easy to use and intuitive.

-You can accept credit and debit card payments from your Clover web dashboard, while end-to-end encryption ensures transactions are secure and PCI compliant.
+In our review of Clover, we found it easy to accept credit and debit card payments from your Clover web dashboard.
+The system offers end-to-end encryption to secure transactions and stay PCI compliant.
+Clover has some of the fastest processing speeds we encountered in our review as well, purportedly running EMV chip transactions in less than 3 seconds.
 Through the dashboard, you can also send invoices and receipts, as well as store customers’ card information to speed up the checkout process.

 Clover enables you to accept multiple payment options, including swipe credit card payments, EMV chip cards and contactless payments.